Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Options to make the shading more impressive

-The following factors are also essential in recent  animation production.
-Please try them after mastering this chapter.
+The following factors are also essential in nowadays animation production.
+Please try these out after mastering this chapter.

 * [Emission](Emission.md)
 * [Normal Map](NormalMap.md)